 “Do you know the only thing that gives me pleasure?
 It’s to see my dividends coming in.” – John D Rockefeller

-Whenever a company is for profit, it can use this profit amount in different ways.
+Whenever a company makes profit, it can use this profit amount in different ways.
 First, it can use the profit amount in its expansion like acquiring a new property, starting a new venture/project, expanding in new cities etc. This strategy is generally used by fast-growing companies and can be considered as self-investment.
-Second, it can distribute the profit among its owners and shareholders.
-Third and final, it can distribute some portion of the profit to the shareholders and use the remaining in carrying out its expansion work.
+Second, it can distribute the majority of the profit among its owners and shareholders.
+Third and final, the company can distribute some portion of the profit to the shareholders and retain the rest to use it for the expansion work.

 Basically, this amount distributed by the company (from its profit) among the shareholders is called DIVIDEND.

 Why are dividends good?

 Suppose you are a long-term investor.
-You have invested in the stocks of a company for 15-20 years.
+You have invested in the stocks of a company for the next 15-20 years.
 Now, if the company does not give any dividends, although your net worth will be increasing, but there is no way for you to make money until you sell the stocks.
 Even though your investment value is growing, however, you won’t receive any cash in the hand unless you sell.

 In addition, a regular dividend is also a sign of a healthy company.
-An entity that has given a consistent dividends (moreover year-on-year consistently growing dividend) to its shareholders for the last 5-10 consecutive years, can be considered a financially strong company.
-On the contrary, the companies that give irregular dividends (or skips dividends in harsh economic conditions) can not be considered as a financially sound company.
+An entity that has given a consistent dividends (moreover year-on-year consistently growing dividend) to its shareholders for the last 5-10 consecutive years, it can be considered a financially healthy company.
+On the contrary, the companies that give irregular dividends (or skips dividends in a bad economy or during market crashes) can not be considered as a financially sound company.
 Therefore, big dividend yields can be an incredibly attractive feature of stock for the long term value investors.

-Now that we have understood the meaning of dividends, let us learn a few of the important financial terms that are frequently used while analyzing dividends (before we look into the best dividend stocks in India).
+Now that we have understood the basics of dividends, let us learn a few of the important financial terms that are frequently used while analyzing dividends (before we look into the best dividend stocks in India).

 Must know financial terms regarding Dividends

-1. Dividend yield: A stock’s dividend yield is calculated as the company’s annual cash dividend per share divided by the current price of the stock and is expressed in annual percentage.
-It can be distributed quarterly or annually basis and they can issue in the form of cash or stocks.
+1. Dividend yield: A stock’s dividend yield is calculated as the company’s annual cash dividend per share divided by the current share price.
+It is expressed in annual percentage.

 Dividend Yield = (Dividend per Share) / (Price per Share)*100

-For Example, If the share price of a company is Rs 100 and it is giving a dividend of Rs 10, then the dividend yield will be 10%.
-It totally depends on the investor whether he wants to invest in higher yielding stocks.
+For example, if the share price of a company is Rs 100 and it gave a dividend of Rs 5 this year, then the dividend yield will be 5%.
+Most dividend investors want to invest in higher yielding stocks.
 However, please note that a very high dividend yield doesn’t always mean a good dividend stock.

 2. Dividend %: This is the ratio of the dividend given by the company to the face value of the share.

-3. Payout ratio: It is the proportion of earnings paid out as dividends to shareholders divided by the total earnings by the company in that year.
-Dividend payout ratio typically expressed as a percentage.
-The Payout Ratio is calculated as follows:
+3. Payout ratio: It is the ratio of earnings paid out as dividends to shareholders divided by the total earnings by the company in that year.
+Dividend payout ratio typically expressed as a percentage and is calculated as follows:

 Payout Ratio = Dividends per Share (DPS) / Earnings per Share (EPS)